Jump to Content

 George Bailey Distinguished Service Award

-Named after the community banker hero of “It’s a Wonderful Life,” is given to a non-CEO bank employee who demonstrates outstanding initiative, performs highly effective work and inspires others.
-George Bailey Award winners go above and beyond to serve their banks, their colleagues, their industry and especially their communities.
-Examples include, but are not limited to:
+Named after the community banker George Bailey in “It’s a Wonderful Life,” this award is given to a non-CEO bank employee who demonstrates outstanding initiative, out-performs expectations and inspires others.
+George Bailey Award winners go above and beyond to serve their banks, colleagues, the financial industry and their communities.
+Examples include but are not limited to, a bank employee who:

-• Made outstanding contributions to their institution(s); had major positive influence on peers, subordinates, and even affected the industry as a whole; or
+• Makes outstanding contributions to their institution(s); has major positive influence on peers, subordinates and the industry as a whole.

-• Consistently gives back to the bank and the community, giving freely of their time, energy and resources for volunteerism, community service and charity.
+• Consistently gives back to the bank and the community in terms of their time, energy and resources through volunteerism, community service and charity.

 Keep Me Informed